Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \subsubsection{Results}

 We present our results in Tables \ref{tab:default_f1_binary_categorical_multi} and \ref{tab:mae_default_subscale}.
-For comparison, we classify these results into three categories: binary (\textit{e.g.}, privacy-enhancing or non-interfering), categorical (\textit{i.e.}, three or more ordinal response options), and numerical (\textit{i.e.}, scaled from 0 to 10).
-Overall, performance between models is relatively consistent, with the exception of Mistral-7B-Instruct-v0.3, which performs notably worse among binary and categorical items.
-Across models, high micro F1 scores indicate that the models perform fairly well when compared to common user responses (\textit{i.e.}, when participants prefer privacy-enhancing behaviors).
-Low macro F1 scores, however, indicate that the models perform worse on rare responses (\textit{i.e.}, when participants prefer non-intrusive behaviors).
-While this pattern is present in both binary and categorical data, weaknesses in model performance become more pronounced in categorical data due to the increased number of possible responses.
-We also observe that eight models show a perfect tie among binary items, as these models selected privacy-enhancing choices for all items.
+For comparison, we separate these results into three categories: binary (\textit{e.g.}, privacy-enhancing or non-interfering), categorical (\textit{i.e.}, three or more response options), and numerical (\textit{i.e.}, scaled from 1 to 10).
+Overall, performance between models is relatively consistent, except for Mistral, which performs notably worse among binary and categorical items.
+Across models, high Micro F1 scores indicate that the models perform fairly well when compared to common user responses (\textit{i.e.}, when participants prefer privacy-enhancing behaviors).
+Low Macro F1 scores, however, indicate that the models perform worse on rare responses (\textit{i.e.}, when participants prefer non-intrusive behaviors).
+While this pattern is present among all data, weaknesses in model performance become more pronounced in categorical data due to the increased number of possible responses.
+We also observe that six models show a perfect tie among binary items, as these models selected privacy-enhancing choices for all items.